Type Ia supernova growth-rate measurement with LSST simulations: intrinsic scatter systematics: Results

 In Fig.~\ref{fig:vbias_c} we present the velocity residuals as a function of the recovered SALT color parameter $c$.
-For the \simu{COH} and \simu{G10} simulations the two methods of fitting perform similarly.
-For the two more chromatic models of the \simu{C11} and \simu{P23} simulations, the simple fit method presents a bias for negative values of $c$.
-For the \simu{C11} simulation this bias increases linearly below $c\simeq0$ and goes to $\sim-480$~km~s$^{-1}$ at $c \sim -0.1$.
-For the \simu{P23} simulation, a similar bias of $\sim-190$~km~s$^{-1}$ is observed for negative $c \sim-0.1$ and an additional bias can be seen for high values of $c$ with an amplitude of $\sim-180$~km~s$^{-1}$ at $c\sim0.2$.
-The BBC method avoids this bias through the correction performed in color bins which corrects the average residuals toward a value of zero.
-Additionally, for the \simu{P23} simulation, the density contours show a correlation between the PV bias and the $c$ parameter; for BBC this correlation seems to be slightly mitigated.
+For the simulations \simu{COH} and \simu{G10}, the two fitting methods perform similarly.
+For the two more chromatic models of \simu{C11} and \simu{P23}, the simple fit method presents a bias when $c<0$.
+For the simulation \simu{C11}, this bias increases linearly below $c\simeq0$ and reaches a value of $\sim-480$~km~s$^{-1}$ at $c \sim -0.1$.
+For the simulation \simu{P23}, a similar bias of $\sim-190$~km~s$^{-1}$ is observed when $c \sim-0.1$.
+Furthermore, in \simu{P23}, we see a bias for high values of $c$ with an amplitude of $\sim-180$~km~s$^{-1}$ at $c\sim0.2$.
+The BBC method avoids this bias through the correction performed in color bins, which corrects the average residuals toward a value of zero.
+We note that in \simu{P23}, the density contours show a correlation between the PV bias and the $c$ parameter; for BBC, this correlation seems to be slightly mitigated.
 However, for both methods, the distribution of the bias on PVs is asymmetric as a consequence of the non-Gaussianity of the residuals.
+We further discuss the non-Gaussianity of the HD residuals in Appendix~\ref{app:nonGauss}.